RajeevRanjan5642/nodejs-notes/README.md

 ## URL
 - URL stands for Uniform Resource Locator.
 - protocol-domain-pathname-query
+- req.url gives the path.
+- If you want to parse your request url, you need to import url package.

+      const url = require('url')
+      const myUrl = url.parse(req.url,true)

 ## HTTP Methods
 - GET : used to retrieve some data from the server.